kapposds/csunipi-api/readme.md

 ## Testing

-* type `php artisan serve` to serve the application on localhost:8000 address by default. specify --host or --port for different values
+* type `php artisan serve` to serve the application on `localhost:8000` address by default.
+Optionally use --host or --port parameters to specify address , port
 * open your browser and point it to `http://localhost:8000` to use the application.
 Stop the server by pressing `Ctrl + C` in your command line.
+* use the following dummy <b>administrator</b> credentials to log in:
+	* E-mail: csunipi_dummy_admin@gmail.com
+	* Password (Κωδικός): csunipi
-* use the following dummy user credentials to log in to the app:
+* use the following dummy <b> super administrator</b> credentials to log in and be able to manage other users:
-	* E-mail: csunipi_dummyuser@gmail.com
+	* E-mail: csunipi_dummy_superadmin@gmail.com
 	* Password (Κωδικός): csunipi

 ## Bug Reports